 In particular, you’ll want to identify where there’s intersections between current and future problems and the solutions your offerings provide.
 Being able to anticipate that is arguably the most important ingredient in the recipe for determining when it’s the right time to explore growing the account.

 Step 3 – Create a contact cadence plan

-While this was partially covered in the previous question, knowing who your customer is (Step 1) and current and future opportunities for account expansion (Step 2), will allow you to both establish the starting contact cadence and know when to organically and naturally accelerate the cadence – when the opportunity arises to, for example, suggest that they add another one of your services, there will naturally be more frequent communication than when there isn’t one.
+While this was partially covered in the previous question, knowing who your customer is (Step 1) and current and future opportunities for account expansion (Step 2), will allow you to both establish the starting contact cadence and know when to speed it up.

 These three steps work in synergy to help foster the relationship between your respective organizations at a pace and in a style the client is comfortable with, while still maximizing the revenue potential of your strategic accounts.